Designs, permutations, and transitive groups: Background material

 \subsection{DDR spaces}

 For any pair of nonegative integers $\mathcal{M},\mathcal{N},$ denote by $[\mathcal{M}..\mathcal{N}]$ the set of integers in the range $[\mathcal{M},\mathcal{N}].$ A finite metric space $(X,d)$ is {\em distance degree regular} (DDR) if its distance degree sequence is the same for every point.
 Assume $(X,d)$ to be of {\em diameter} $n.$ In that case $(X,d)$ is DDR iff for each $0\le i\le n$ the graph $\Gamma_i=(X,E_i)$ which connects vertices at distance $i$ in $(X,d)$ is regular of {\em degree } $v_i.$ Thus $E_0=\{(x,x) \mid x \in X\}$ is the diagonal of $X^2.$ Note that the $E_i$'s form a partition of $X^2.$ Examples of DDR spaces are as follows.
 In the first two examples the metric is the shortest path distance defined by a graph on $X.$ We assume that the reader has some familiarity with the theory of distance-regular (DR) graphs as can be found, for instance, in \cite{BI,BCD,BCN}.
 Every DR graph on a set X induces a DDR metric space by using the shortest path distance of that graph. \begin{enumerate} \item The {\em Hamming graph} $H(n,q)$ is a graph on $\F_q^n$ two vertices being connected if they differ in exactly one coordinate.
-This graph is DR with valencies

-\item The {\em Johnson graph} $J(\nu,d)$ is a graph on the subsets of cardinality $d$ of a set of cardinality $\nu.$ (Assume $2d<\nu$).
+This graph is DR with valencies For examples of application of this graph to Coding Theory see \cite[chap.
+17 \S 7,chap.
+21]{MS}. \item The {\em Johnson graph} $J(\nu,d)$ is a graph on the subsets of cardinality $d$ of a set of cardinality $\nu.$ (Assume $2d<\nu$).
 Two subsets are connected iff they intersect in exactly $d-1$ elements.
 This graph is DR with valencies

-Note that $J(\nu,d)$ can be embedded in $H(\nu,2)$ by identifying subsets and characteristic vectors. \item Consider the {\em symmetric group} on $n$ letters $S_n$ with metric
+Note that $J(\nu,d)$ can be embedded in $H(\nu,2)$ by identifying subsets and characteristic vectors.
+For applications of this graph to design theory ( e.g. tight designs in the classical sense) see \cite{B,BI,DS}. \item Consider the {\em symmetric group} on $n$ letters $S_n$ with metric

 where $F(\nu)$ denotes the number of fixed points of $\nu.$ The space $(S_n,d_S)$ is a DDR metric space.
 Let $w_k$ denote the numbers of permutations on $n$ letters with $k$ fixed points.
 A generating function for these numbers (sometimes called rencontres numbers) is as per \cite{w}.
 Note that $v_i=w_{n-i}.$ It is clear that $d_S$ is not a shortest path distance since $ d_S(\sigma,\theta)=1$ is impossible.
 Codes in $(S_n,d_S)$ were studied in \cite{T} by using the conjugacy scheme of the group $S_n.$